strimzi/proposals/056-zk-kraft-migration.md

 ### Finite State Machine (FSM)

 The migration process can be described with a Finite State Machine (FSM).
-The operator has a new `MigrationManager` component in charge of driving and tracking transitions in the FSM.
+The operator has a new `KRaftMigrationManager` component in charge of driving and tracking transitions in the FSM.
-Transitioning across the states depends on the current state, stored in the `strimzi.io/kraft-migration-state` annotation, and the "input" represented by the user interaction with the operator through the `strimzi.io/kraft-migration` annotation to be applied on the `Kafka` custom resource.
+Transitioning across the states depends on the current state, stored in the `strimzi.io/kraft-migration-state` annotation on the `Kafka` custom resource, and the "input" represented by the user interaction with the operator through the `strimzi.io/kraft-migration` annotation to be applied on the `Kafka` custom resource.

+The operator is the owner of the `strimzi.io/kraft-migration-state` annotation.
+The user is in charge to use the `strimzi.io/kraft-migration` annotation to drive the migration.

+The usage of the `strimzi.io/kraft-migration-state` annotation for tracking the migration state, and not using a dedicated field under `Kafka.status`, is to avoid a permanent API change (on the `Kafka` CRD) for a temporary process, which won't be used anymore when users will move all their current clusters from ZooKeeper to KRaft.

-The possible values are `pre-migration|migration|post-migration` to represent the desired "direction" in the migration process:
+The possible values for the `strimzi.io/kraft-migration` annotation are `pre-migration|migration|post-migration` to represent the desired "direction" in the migration process:

-* `pre-migration`: used at the very beginning of the migration process represent the intention to move into the phase where operator is waiting for the user to create the KRaft controllers pool in order to deploy the corresponding nodes with the ZooKeeper migration enabled.
+* `pre-migration`: used at the very beginning of the migration process, it represents the intention to move into the phase where operator is waiting for the user to create the KRaft controllers pool in order to deploy the corresponding nodes with the ZooKeeper migration enabled.
 This value can be also used to rollback the migration progress, when still possible, to have brokers working again with ZooKeeper ensemble only.
-* `migration`: to move the migration process forward with brokers configured with the ZooKeeper migration enabled and connected to the KRaft controllers, so that Apache Kafka migration component can run the actual metadata migration ending to the "dual write" mode where metadata are both written to ZooKeeper and KRaft.
+* `migration`: to move the migration process forward with brokers configured with the ZooKeeper migration enabled and connected to the KRaft controllers, so that Apache Kafka migration component can run the actual metadata migration ending with the "dual write" mode where metadata are both written to ZooKeeper and KRaft.
 Brokers are also connected to both ZooKeeper nodes and KRaft controllers.
 * `post-migration`: to finalize the migration by disabling the ZooKeeper migration on controllers and brokers, rolling the nodes, and finally having a full KRaft based cluster with ZooKeeper ensemble still running but out of the picture.

-The usage of the `strimzi.io/kraft-migration-state` annotation for tracking the migration state, and not using a field in `Kafka.status`, is to avoid a permanent API change (on the `Kafka` CRD) for a temporary process, which won't be used anymore when users will move all their current clusters from ZooKeeper to KRaft.

 The state machine is described in the following diagram: